Using whole-genome sequencing for enhanced monitoring and surveillance of the major African malaria vector Anopheles funestus.

 The project is currently open to new partnerships.
-If you are a vector biologist studying or monitoring mosquitoes in the An. gambiae complex and are interested in partnering with the project, please email the project contact, or see the information about Applying for a Partner Study.
+If you are a vector biologist studying or monitoring An. funestus mosquitoes and are interested in partnering with the project, please email the project contact, or see the information about Applying for a Partner Study.

 Benin, Cameroon, Central African Republic, Congo, Congo, Gabon, Ghana, Kenya, Malawi, Mozambique, Nigeria, Senegal, Tanzania, Uganda, Zambia.